 What can I do to prevent glaucoma?

 Other than making sure you have a comprehensive dilated eye exam at least once a year, new research suggests that exercise, especially vigorous exercise, may help reduce your risk for glaucoma.4 It is also important to control any systemic health conditions, like high blood pressure or diabetes.
 Talk with your doctor about your risk factors for glaucoma and what you can do to lower your risk.

 What Is Minimally Invasive Glaucoma Surgery?

-Usually performed in conjunction with cataract surgery, they are performed through a very small incision.
+These procedures can be done at the time of cataract surgery, or standalone, and they are performed through a very small incision.
 Before MIGS, treatment options for glaucoma were limited to eye drops, lasers, and traditional glaucoma surgeries.
 Our Houston ophthalmologists will perform a thorough eye exam and determine which procedure is best for you.

 The iStent inject is the world’s smallest medical device implanted in the human body.
 It creates two bypasses between the front part of the eye and its natural drainage pathway, the trabecular meshwork, to increase the flow of fluid.
 It can be inserted at the time of cataract surgery to improve the eye’s natural outflow to safely lower intraocular pressure.
 The iStent inject is used to treat patients with mild to moderate glaucoma and may help to reduce the need for topical glaucoma medications.
 Once implanted, the iStent inject is not seen or felt by the patient.